 When we're angry at our children, most of

 us burst out with words we would never say if we were calm.
-Later, we're remorseful.
-We apologize.
-But if we keep doing it, kids react to our
+At the time, we feel completely justified, because we're in "fight or flight" and our child

 in the wall between us, and dismantling that wall isn't easy.

 Or, we justify having yelled: "There's just no other way to get through to that kid."
 (That reinforces the wall.)

 It's completely possible.
-No matter how much you yell, no matter how your child
+No matter how much you yell, no matter how your child acts.

 Hard work?
 The hardest there is.
 But the results are priceless.
 You and your child will be much closer, which means he'll want to behave better.
 And watching

 you manage your emotions will help him learn to regulate his own emotions better.

 The key is supporting yourself so you're less likely to lose it.
 Here's your ten point plan.

 1. Take a vow of Yellibacy.